Knowledge Center Monthly Newsletter - June 2025

 Requests for URIs that don't exist

+To recognize this pattern, you must know every supported URI in your environment.
 The following is an example Athena query on AWS WAF logs that counts requests for each URI:

-SELECT count("httprequest"."uri") as URIcount, "httprequest"."uri" FROM waf_logs GROUP BY "httprequest"."uri" ORDER BY URIcount DESC
+SELECT COUNT("httprequest"."uri") AS URIcount, "httprequest"."uri" FROM waf_logs GROUP BY "httprequest"."uri" ORDER BY URIcount DESC

 The following is an example CloudWatch query on AWS WAF logs that counts requests for each URI: